crossplane-contrib/function-status-transformer/README.md

 Here is a basic usage example.
 The function will look for the `cloudsql-instance` resource within the observed resource map.
 If that resource matches the specified condition criteria, the condition in `setConditions` will get set on both the composite resource and the claim.
+Additionally, the event in `createEvents` will get created on the composite resource.
 ```yaml
 apiVersion: apiextensions.crossplane.io/v1
 kind: Composition